What does it involve?

 At the heart of our work is supporting families by visiting them at home.
 The families we support may be facing a variety of difficulties, including loneliness and isolation; ill health; post-natal depression; disabilities; bereavement; relationship difficulties; lone-parenting; coping with multiple births etc.

 Will I be the right sort of person to support a family?

 Some of our volunteers have parenting experience but it is not compulsory.
 All you need is experience with children or a background in the caring professions such as social services, counselling, teaching, nursing, child development, psychology or of course parenting.
-Our training programme is designed to prepare you for the role; it is a one day a week programme over eight weeks and includes counselling skills, safeguarding, unconscious bias training, role-playing and practical work.
+Our training programme is designed to prepare you for the role; it is a one day a week programme over ten weeks and includes counselling skills, safeguarding, unconscious bias training, role-playing and practical work.

 What are the details of home-visiting?